danbritt/capacitor-plugin-geolocation/README.md

+# Note
+This is the same as the official geolocation plugin.
+I just commented out the onPause and onResume handlers in the main plugin file for android because they were interfering with what I was trying to do.

 # @capacitor/geolocation

 The Geolocation API provides simple methods for getting and tracking the current position of the device using GPS, along with altitude, heading, and speed information if available.